logo

 A single traffic count next to a road segment.

-To add traffic counts on an intersection:
+To add a counter on an intersection:

 • Draw the line of the counter from the incoming link to the outgoing one